Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 I also have to ask you to come clean: How many of your online purchases do you review?
 I thought so.
-Then how can you ever be upset with readers who don't bother reviewing your book that they bought?
+Then how can you ever be upset with readers who don't bother reviewing your book after they bought it?

 As well, authors are often bombarded by services and programs that say they can deliver this or that amount of book reviewers, usually for a fee.
 I'm not discrediting those services at all.
 If they get you the reviews you seek, then the investment might be worth it.
 But remember that it is a marketing "investment."

 So what do most of us authors end up doing?
-Asking friends for book reviews.
-Nothing wrong with that.
+Ask friends for book reviews.
+There's nothing wrong with that.
 However, as I've discussed in other places, there are some caveats when it comes to soliciting reviews or other help from friends for your book.